 - The kind of wood you’re burning

-Of these factors, the type of wood you’re burning plays a major role in creosote build up.
-Choosing wood for clean-burning is just as important as cleaning creosote from the pipes because one directly affects the difficulty of the other.
+Of these factors, the type of wood you’re burning plays a major role in the creosote buildup.
+Choosing wood for clean-burning is just as important as knowing how to clean wood stove pipe of creosote because one directly affects the difficulty of the other.

 Choosing The Best Wood To Burn

 Obviously, some types of trees burn cleaner than others.
 They create less buildup and make cleaning creosote out of the pipes easier.
 The area you live in determines your options for the kind of wood you use.
 It’s important to safety and efficiency to only use seasoned wood in your wood stove or fireplace.

 Besides the fact that green wood doesn’t put off as much heat, it also causes more creosote buildup quickly.
 In our area, Tamarack is considered the top choice of wood because it has a long burn time and leaves little creosote in pipes.
 Because it burns so efficiently, it doesn’t leave much ash and the ash it does leave is fine and easy to clean out.

 Dense hardwoods like maple and oak are higher in energy content so they provide more heat.
 They also burn longer than softer woods such as birch, pine, and spruce.
 These softer woods burn faster but produce less energy because they’re less dense.